Yannickvdv/abn-amro/README.md

 ## Assumptions

+### Data served with correct hierarchy

 The "non-functional requirements" specified that the GET endpoint should "serve the data with the correct hierarchy" (paraphrased).
 Because this was performed over the weekend, I could not ask for clarification.
 Given that statement, I assumed it was talking about the JSON object having a structure much like a parent object having children and those children also being able to have children, etc. Because of that, I created the query found in [neo4j_calls.js](./backend/neo4j_calls.js) to do specifically that.
 This is however not necessarily how Neo4j requests are meant to be used.
 Normally I would parse the request into the proper format on the frontend, but given this requirement, I felt that it would be a fun challenge to format it before sending.
 For future projects I would clarify what was meant by "correct hierarchy".

+### Inability to serve .env files

+Because this project is hosted publicly on a GitHub page, I have to make sure there are no unsecured `.env` variables.
+My application makes use of an `.env` file to host the environment variables used to connect to the database instance.
+I imagine that this project might be shared around within ABN-AMRO in order to be reviewed, and I figured the `.env` file could possibly be forgotten in this process.
+For that reason, I have included a hardcoded JSON response from the backend that is only executed when the environment variables are not defined.
+This way, the project can still be run without needing an actual connection.
+Normally this would not be a problem as `.env` variables can be shared personally or saved in the Azure environment.